The best Baby Gifts – That Are actually Affordable!

 Diapers

-All mother’s appreciate the gift of diapers.
+All mothers appreciate the gift of diapers.
 Let me repeat: ALL MOTHERS!

-Paper diapers are always an affordable gift, but If your momma friend is planning to use cloth diapers, she knows how expensive they are!
+Paper diapers are always an affordable gift, but If your momma friend plans to use cloth diapers, she knows how expensive they are!
 One of the more affordable brands, and incidentally, my favorite, are Smarti Pants.
 They’re pocket diapers with microsuede liner that wicks moisture and keeps baby’s bum dry.
 The pocket also has a double opening to eliminate the need to shake out dirty inserts.
 You can read about my favorite pocket diapers here.

 Nursing Tanks